vmware-archive/PivotalMySQLWeb/README.md

 <h3>Security - HTTP Basic Authentication</h3>

 By default this application is using HTTP Basic Authentication to protect every end point.
-The username/password is set in "main/resources/application-cloud.yml" and "main/resources/application.yml" files and can be altered here prior to deploying once re-packaged
+The username/password is set in "main/resources/application-cloud.yml" and "main/resources/application.yml" files and can be altered here prior to deploying.
+Be sure to repackage to pick up your new username/password you wish to use for HTTP Basic Authentication

 Default username = admin <br />
 Default password = cfmysqlweb